MiltonKeynesChessClub/clubwebsite/_posts/2024-11-14-bedford-c-vs-mk-b.markdown

 George played a Colle Opening and a fairly equal position arose.
 Pieces came off so that George had a queen, rook and knight against a queen, rook and bishop with equal numbers of pawns.
-The last time I looked George had managed to get his queen into black’s back rank, but it didn’t look terminal for James.
-However, George produced his usual magic, and not long after had notched up the team’s first win.
+The last time I looked George had managed to get his queen into black's back rank, but it didn't look terminal for James.
+However, George produced his usual magic, and not long after had notched up the team's first win.

 <h2 id="board4">Board 3 - Mahmoud Dairi vs Thomas Evans</h2>

 This game started with an f4 Sicilian Defence, but after a few moves looked more like an Advanced French Defence.
-Thomas probably released the cen- tral tension a bit too early.
+Thomas probably released the central tension a bit too early.
 This resulted in a fairly equal position, but one without a clear plan for black.
 Mahmoud built up an attack on the king side, which looked threatening, but Thomas defended well, neutralising the threats to his king.
-Once Mahmoud’s attack had fizzled out his own king was more vulnerable.
-Thomas advanced his rook to c2 along the open c-file, and a few moves later it combined with his queen to deliver mate on g2.
+Once Mahmoud's attack had fizzled out his own king was more vulnerable.
+Thomas advanced his rook to c2 along the open c file, and a few moves later it combined with his queen to deliver mate on g2.
 Another impressive performance by Thomas.